FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Feature-Model-Editor/Feature-Model-Editor.md

         * <kbd>CTRL</kbd> <kbd>-</kbd>
     * Scrolling
         * Hold middle mouse button and scroll
-    * Auto-Scrolling
+    * Drag and Drop / Scrolling the Feature Diagram View
-        * Select an element, hold left click and position your mouse at one of the edges of the Feature Diagram View
+        * Hold an element and position your cursor at one of the edges of the Feature Diagram View
     * Select neighboring features
         * <kbd>←</kbd><kbd>↑</kbd><kbd>↓</kbd><kbd>→</kbd>